Though I enjoy watching new movies, I love to watch certain movies again and again, depending on the calendar.

 The filmmakers used special makeup and visual effects to realistically depict the wounds Jesus received during the scourging and the crucifixion.
 Makeup sessions for Jim Caviezel (who portrayed Jesus) lasted anywhere between three to eight hours.
 During this time, the makeup artists applied large sheets of rubber prosthetic wounds all over his body.
 Then in post production work, computer artists applied “digital skin” patches that covered up the wounds.
 As a Roman guard swung a cane or a digital whip and appeared to hit Jesus, the skin patch was digitally wiped away, revealing the artificial wounds underneath.

-“One of the biggest struggles was trying to make the make the makeup as real as possible and at the same time retain a human element, something the audience could connect to,” says Christien Tinsley, one of the makeup artists.
+“One of the biggest struggles was trying to make the makeup as real as possible and at the same time retain a human element, something the audience could connect to,” says Christien Tinsley, one of the makeup artists.

 Whenever I watch The Passion of the Christ, I feel shock, despair, embarrassment and amazement.
 The film helps me understand, ever so slightly, how terrible the crucifixion must have been for our Lord.